openmetalio/openmetal-docs/docs/tutorials/understanding-iso-images.md

 ![Instance Fedora image](../tutorials/images/iso_images/instancefedoraimage.png "Instance Fedora Image")

+When using the new image, your VM should boot normally unto your desired OS.

 ![Instance with image](../tutorials/images/iso_images/instancewithimage.png "Instance with Image")

 ISO images in OpenStack function similarly to CD-ROMs and USBs and provide a path to deploy functional instances and images for multi-use.
-If you have any questions or suggestions, please let us know in the comment section below.